ioquatix/process-pipeline/README.md

 	buffer = output.read(8)
 end

-# Read all data into a file:
+# Write all data into a file:
 pipeline.write("entropy.dat")
 ```